 The 'new' rhythmic banjo sound (Earl Scruggs), a bluesy fiddle (Chubby Wise), a solid rhythm guitar (Lester Flatt), a dance rhythm string bass (Howard Watts), and a virtuoso mandolin with some blues and jazz influence (Bill Monroe).
 What a band!

-Since that time, bluegrass music has branched out into a variety of sub styles.
+Bluegrass music branched out into a variety of sub styles.

-Two sub traditions emerged shadowing the trend in mainstream popular music -
+Two sub traditions emerged shadowing the trend in mainstream popular music, swing and dance -

 1. Western Swing - country music imported Big Band Swing ...

-Bob Wills (1905-75) became popular in the 1930's with his Texas Playboys as big band swing, pop blues, jazz, saxes and drums, blended with the string band.
-Was this fiddle jazz?
+Bob Wills (1905-75) became popular in the 1930's with his fiddle and holers with his Texas Playboys; interpretations of big band swing as pop blues, jazz, saxes and drums, blended with the string band.
+This was fiddle jazz?
+Wills loved Bessie Smith.
 Western Swing was broadcast from Apollo 12!
 'San Antonio Rose'.

 Ernest Tubb (1914 - 84) - an ex country blues singer, the Texas Troubadour, became popular with Honky Tonk.